Watch Linda Ryan discuss how BCCA-Integrating Newcomers can help you access jobs faster!

 Networking is the number one way of getting any kind of job in Canada.
 Simply put, networking is building relationships that will help you with your career.
-By networking, I don’t mean contacting employment agencies.
-By networking, you are building 2-way relationships.
+Effective networking happens by building two-way relationships.
 You have to show your value and prove that you have the required skills and experience to do the job.
-Your network can include your friends and relatives as well as people you met during your job search.
+Your network can include your friends and relatives as well as people you meet during your job search.

 Just showing your resumé to the HR department of the organization will not be enough.
 Words are much more effective and convincing than any cover letter or resumé.
 When you talk to someone who can help you get a job, tell them about your capabilities and skills.
 When that person hears about a job opening, make sure they remember you.
 If you left a good impression on them, they might even recommend you for the job.

 Another great way to find jobs is through employment agencies.
 These agencies are hired by companies to find capable and experienced workers.
 It would be a good idea to look up some of the best employment agencies in your area and approach them.
 According to the Association of Canadian Search, Employment & Staffing Services, over two million workers are hired through employment agencies every year!

 Online job boards are the most common way to find jobs.
 Websites such as Indeed and LinkedIn are great online job boards to find jobs.
 LinkedIn can also be used for networking.
 Employers use online job boards to advertise available jobs.
 If you see a job that interests you, you can apply directly to the employer through the job board.

 In summary, a survival job is not the best first job you can get.
 But, since they are easy to obtain, survival jobs can be a helpful way of earning money to pay the bills.
 Once you get a survival job, however, do not give up on your job search.
 Ryan offers this final advice: